 Old Chang Kee Cafe, #01-01, 19-23 Mackenzie Road, Singapore 228678

-As its name suggests, Anjappar is probably synonymous with Chettinad cuisine (a region of the Tamil Nadu state in India).
-Never had Chettinad cuisine?
+As its name suggests, Anjappar is synonymous with Chettinad cuisine (a region of the Tamil Nadu state in India).
+Never had it?
 Brace yourself for a multitude of spices and special Chettinad masala.
 Must-try dishes include mutton sukka varuval (a dry and spicy mutton dish), fish fry (fried fish marinated with special spices) and sura puttu (shredded shark meat with eggs and veggies).

 Tekka Centre, 665 Buffalo Road, Singapore 210665

 With authentic Tamil cuisine in a contemporary cafe setting, Machan’s Kitchen teleports you to different parts of Tamil Nadu (a state in South India).
 Our faves include nandu rasam (crab soup), mutton kola urundai (fried mutton kheema balls made with a secret recipe), kalaki (an egg dish famous in Madurai state) and meen poondu kolambu (home-style fish curry).
 Wash all that spice down with a refreshing cup of vasantha neer (coconut water)!

 Machan’s Kitchen, 74 Race Course Road, Singapore 218574

 18. Old Hen Coffee Bar